Drawing Home: Cast

+Production

+Rocky Mountain Outlook reported on the casting of Juan Riedinger as production began, writing, "The story of Peter and Catharine Whyte is the quintessential Banff story and an integral part of the community’s fabric and legacy.
+And when it comes to Drawing Home, a feature-length film about Peter and Catharine that is currently in production in the Banff-Bow Valley region, who better to play Peter, who was born in Banff in 1905 into the prominent Whyte family, than Banff-born actor Juan Riedinger?"

+Music

+The theme song "Stars in My Eyes" was performed by Grammy Award-winning recording artist Judy Collins.
+She was drawn to the project because she hails from the American Rocky Mountains.

+Recording took place in New York City.

 Release

 The film was released on December 1, 2017.

 Reception

-Helen T. Verongos of The New York Times gave the film a negative review and wrote, "The pacing is uneven, and the movie feels slow in spots and too long overall, even though it lacks detail that would have enriched it."
+Helen T. Verongos of The New York Times gave the film a mixed review, praising the look of the film, "A more stunning film landscape than this one, Canada’s Banff National Park in Alberta, is hard to find," but added, "The pacing is uneven, and the movie feels slow in spots and too long overall, even though it lacks detail that would have enriched it."

 Sheri Linden of The Hollywood Reporter also gave the film a negative review and wrote, "...director Markus Rupprecht and his co-writer, Donna Logan, never get beyond the handsome period surface to an involving emotional core."

 Gary Goldstein of the Los Angeles Times also gave the film a negative review and wrote, "In the same way that not every novel should be made into a movie, not every true-life story warrants the big-screen treatment."